Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Archive previous messaging versions alongside a changelog entry detailing why updates were made.

+### Future-Proof

+- [ ] Template the narrative paragraph in your CMS or design system so new surfaces inherit citation and milestone requirements automatically.

 ## 7. Governance and Maintenance

 ### Implement